Skip to content

 });

-This uses all defaults: RS256 algorithm, auto-discovered JWKS URI, in-memory cache, and the Web Crypto API.
+This uses all defaults: dynamic JWKS discovery from the issuer’s OpenID Configuration, a 1-hour in-memory JWKS cache, 60 seconds of clock tolerance, HTTPS enforcement, and the Web Crypto API.

 import { createAuthrimServer } from '@authrim/server';